gh-assan/commerce-stock/README.md

 The provided end points :

-● POST /updateStock
+1. POST /updateStock
-● GET /stock?productId=p23
+2. GET /stock?productId=p23
-● GET /statistics?time=[today,lastMonth]
+3. GET /statistics?time=[today,lastMonth]

 ## Notes

-● To post new record timestamp is not required in the request ● In case you want to update exsiting stock , then you should provide the latest timastamp which we can have from the GET request result , and if you do provide the correct timestamp the request will fail with status code 204 ● If the new quantity is less than the old one , it is considerd as sale
+1. To post new record timestamp is not required in the request
+2. In case you want to update exsiting stock , then you should provide the latest timastamp which we can have from the GET request result , and if you do provide the correct timestamp the request will fail with status code 204
-● The spec of the task is not clear , and this forced me to ask a lot of questions ● during my last read I foun You get in return: status-code 204 , I return the status code as 204 , but I do not know if you mean return json with status message inside it.
+3. If the new quantity is less than the old one , it is considerd as sale
-● As I said in my email I see that sending the stock change is much better and will simplify the task
+4. As I said in my email I see that sending the stock change is much better and will simplify the task 5- The application is not perfect yet , there are some points which I did not fix yet , like exceptions handling

 ## Installation